-Al thought for a moment.
-He had noticed before that when Pastor Eddie sometimes visited with Nadja (in the foyer or at church functions), he looked like a wolf who wanted to eat her up.
+Al pondered this briefly.
+He’d noticed before when Pastor Eddie sometimes visited with Nadja (in the foyer or at church functions), he looked not unlike … a wolf––one who wanted to eat her up.
 “When you say bad thing, do you mean … like what grown-ups do?
 In their bedrooms?
 Like how babies are made?”

 Susan wasn’t sure about the ‘babies’ part, but nodded anyway.

 Al took her hand again and just sat in silence with her.
 He didn’t know it, but he consoled her far more than he realized by just doing what he was doing.
 After awhile, he said, “I don’t ever want to grow up.
 I don’t want to live under my parents roof anymore, but I don’t ever want to act like a grown-up.”

 “Me either,” Susan replied, laying her head upon Al’s shoulder, “they’re way too crazy.”
 And with that––

 ––the lights dimmed, the curtain rose, and for the next 2 1/2 hours, Albert Morehouse and Susan Davis found a little peace in their otherwise crazy lives.

 GO TO CHAPTER 6.